0

 Two crosses in niello work from the 13th century have been preserved.
 From the monastery library comes a manuscript of the second half of the 14th century containing the "St. Trudperter Hohelied", the "first book of German mysticism", as it is sometimes known, a Lower Alemannic German text from the 12th century.

-Text imported from Wikipedia article "St. Trudpert's Abbey" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "St. Trudpert''s Abbey" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants